Hillsdale County Historical Society

 Historic Adventist Village, Battle Creek

-A barn with an unusual life will be getting needed repairs at Historic Adventist Village, 480 W. Van Buren Street in Battle Creek.
-A $5,000 grant from the Barn Believers Project Fund, September 2023, will assist with repairs to doors, water drainage at the barn’s foundation, and paint.
-Known as the Snow barn, the gable-roof hay barn has been built once, moved, and rebuilt twice in its long life.
+A barn with an unusual life received repairs at Historic Adventist Village in Battle Creek.
+A $5,000 grant from Barn Believers in 2023 assisted with repairs needed on doors (seen in photos here), correcting water drainage at the barn’s foundation, and purchasing paint.
+Known as the Snow Barn, the gable-roof hay barn has been built once, moved, and rebuilt twice in its long life.
 The English-style barn was first built before 1886 on the Francis Snow property south of Battle Creek.
 When development encroached, the family donated the barn to the Battle Creek Kiwanis to become part of an intended “Pioneer Homestead.”
 The barn sat for several years adjacent to Kingman Museum but fearing vandalism when it was not used as planned by the Historical Society of Battle Creek, it was gifted to the Historic Adventist Village.
-The Village, 480 W. Van Buren Street, honors the early roots of Seventh Day Adventism in Battle Creek and has thousands of visitors from around the world every year who tour original homes including that of Church founder Ellen G. White, an 1852 log cabin, an 1857 meeting house, and other original or replica structures.
+The Village honors the early roots of Seventh Day Adventism in Battle Creek and has thousands of visitors from around the world every year who tour original homes including that of Church founder Ellen G. White, an 1852 log cabin, an 1857 meeting house, and other original or replica structures.

 The Snow Barn was “flaked” or sectioned when it was moved the short distance from beside the museum to the village.
 Currently used for storage and occasional special events, when a new storage building is completed, the barn will used for plays, musical programs and prayer gatherings.
 Adventist history notes that the barn of Adventist pioneer Jonah Lewis once stood close to where this barn has been placed.
 It also records, “Jonah went to the haymow of his barn three times a day to pray.”
 Barns are important to Adventism as places to meet, worship and seek shelter.